JujuAdams/Chatterbox/docs/latest/concept-yarn-script.md

 ## Nodes

-Nodes act as containers for Yarn script, and must have unique titles within each [source file](concept-source-files).
+Nodes act as containers for YarnScript, and must have unique titles within each [source file](concept-source-files).
 The script in the body of a node is processed line by line.
 A node's header contains its metadata - by default, Yarn only uses the title field, but can be extended to use arbitrary fields.

 ```yarn
 title: ExampleNodeName